Serving the People / 服务大众

 At the moment although we are too small to become a district, because of China's unique characteristics we have been treated by Rotary since 2006 like a small de-facto district under the leadership of a Special Representative to China, who is our de-facto District Governor.
 The current Special Representative is Mr. Frank Yih, Past President of the Rotary Club of Shanghai.

 Note that for practical reasons, Guangdong province that is adjacent to Hong Kong and where Cantonese is the language commonly spoken, has been placed under the care of Rotary District 3450 (Hong Kong, Mongolia, Macau and Guangdong Province of the PRC) since July 2013.
-There is now Shenzhen Club in Guangdong which consists of all Chinese citizens.
+There is now a Rotary Club in Shenzhen in Guangdong that consists entirely of Chinese citizens.

 The Rotary China Team has a lean district structure and focuses primarily on training activities to support our clubs' members.